johnmel3/spotipy/docs/index.rst

 *Spotipy* supports two authorization flows:

-  - The **Authorization Code flow** This method is suitable for long-running applications which the user logs into once.
+  - **Authorization Code flow** This method is suitable for long-running applications which the user logs into once.
 It provides a refreshable access token.
 This method involves sending your secret key, so perform this on a secure location, like a backend service, and not from a client such as a browser or from a mobile app.